-Danish cuisine is really interesting as it’s influenced by several different phases in Denmark’s history.
-Denmark has a lot in common with the foods of neighboring countries as it shares common ancestors with the countries of Sweden, Norway, and Iceland.
+Danish food is really interesting as it’s influenced by several different phases in Denmark’s history.
+Danish cuisine has a lot in common with the foods of neighboring countries as it shares common ancestors with the countries of Sweden, Norway, and Iceland.

-From indulgent open sandwiches on dark rich rye bread, to savory tartlets and Danish pastries – part of this list of Danish food will be just what you expected, while part might surprise you.
+From indulgent open sandwiches on dark rich rye bread, to savory tartlets and Danish pastries – part of this list of traditional Danish dishes and foods will be just what you expected, while part might surprise you.

 A history of Danish food

 Danish cuisine is known for being fairly simple – mostly meat, fish, rye bread, and potatoes.
-It’s true that there is a rustic part of the food scene in Denmark, harking back to the peasant dishes made before the Industrial Revolution.
+It’s true that there is a rustic part of the food scene in Denmark, harking back to the peasant Danish meals made before the Industrial Revolution.

 But more recently Danish cuisine has undergone a transition.
 Danish people started exploring Europe more and returning with recipes from the Mediterranean and elsewhere.
 The concept of fast food arrived, and freezers were invented.